-The handling of SMD switches are similar to the normal switches, but some bent SMD types need to be handled different as the examples shown below.
+The handling of SMD switches are similar to the normal switches, but some bended SMD types needs to be handled different as the examples shown below.

-Don't ad pressure on the glass on placing the SMD switch on a pcb.
-This can result into glass cracks.
+When possible don't add pressure on the glass on placing the SMD switch on a pcb or device.
+This could result into glass cracks.
+However when handling with a Pick and Place machine the acceptable force on the reed switch is 3N with a maximum of 5N

 Don't ad pressure on the leads, directly beside the glass-metal connection.

-This can result into glass cracks.
+This could result into glass cracks.

-Pressure can be applied directly on the horizontal bent SMD-pad or straight on the vertical bent SMD-pad.
+Pressure can be applied directly on the horizontal bended SMD-pad or straight on the vertical bended SMD-pad.

 After soldering, don't apply pressure on the SMD-switch, for instance sideways.
-This could result in bent SMD-pads, bent wire and glass cracks.
+This could result in bend SMD-pads, bend wire and glass cracks.